 Celebrate the voices of our extraordinary, unique, and diverse city in The Chronicles of San Francisco, by internationally recognized artist JR. Over the course of two months in early 2018, the artist set up a mobile studio in twenty-two locations around San Francisco, where he filmed and interviewed nearly twelve hundred people from across the city’s multifaceted communities.
 In the completed work, a digital mural scrolls across a seamless bank of screens, bringing together the faces and untold stories of the people we encounter every day.
 Presented in SFMOMA’s soaring Roberts Family Gallery, this work is free and accessible to the public.

 Born in France in 1983, JR began tagging buildings as a young teenager.
 Soon he shifted from graffiti to photo-based work, creating images of faces, printing them on large sheets of inexpensive paper, and pasting them on buildings.
 Although he has completed many such projects around the world, this is his first major installation in San Francisco, and uniquely draws inspiration from Diego Rivera’s murals found throughout the city.

-Generous support is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
+Generous support for the exhibition is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
+Additional support is provided by Wayee Chu and Ethan Beard.
 SFMOMA’s Art Commissioning Endowed Fund is supported by Roberta and Steve Denning, Patricia W. Fitzpatrick, Diana Nelson and John Atwater, and Denise Littlefield Sobel.

 Header image: JR, The Chronicles of San Francisco, 2018 (detail); photo: courtesy JR-art.net